 Think before acting

 Make a decision to respond and not react.
-When you realize you are angry, take a moment to think.
-This lets you gather your thoughts to be able to state the problem on hand to work towards solving the issue.
+When you realise you are angry, take a moment to think.
+This lets you gather your thoughts to be able to state the problem at hand and work towards solving the issue.

 Knowing the difference between assertion and aggression

-Aggressive statements are often accusatory, contain generalizations like “always and never,” and are insulting in word choice and content.
+Aggressive statements are often accusatory, contain generalisations like “always and never,” and are insulting in word choice and content.

 Taking time out